About Books

 Smooth

 My daughter plays this game called Kiss/Marry/Kill.
-I’ll answer in that format so I don’t have to choose one.
+So I’ll answer in that format, so I don’t have to choose one.

-Kiss – Dane (Playbook) Marry – Boyd (Brew) Kill – Peter (Premiere)
+Kiss – Cade (Tap) Marry – Tyler (Catch) Kill – Peter (Premiere) Poor Peter. 😏

 Females that stand out for me are Meg (Exposure), Kate (Candidate), and Anna (Playbook).
-I also liked Hollis (Vacancy) because she was pretty unlikable at times and made me work for every chapter.
+I also liked Hollis (Vacancy) because she was unlikeable at times, as was Jules (Catch).
+They both made me work for every chapter.

 About Tracy

-Enemies to lovers is another good one provided the dialogue is on point and it takes them awhile to work through their issues.
+Enemies to lovers is another good one, provided the dialogue is on point, and it takes them a while to work through their issues.
 I can’t do E/L if they are in bed after one meeting.
-Their conflict and attraction need to be believable for me to hang on.
-I think this is a tough trope to write, but when it’s done well they are some of the most memorable stories.
+Their conflict and attraction need to be believable for me to stay interested.
+I think this is a tough trope to write, but they are some of the most memorable stories when it’s done well.

 I write a lot of the opposites attract trope.
 It allows for individual character work, which is my favorite.
 And I love connecting the dots to their similarities and eventual HEA.

-The second part of this question is harder for me because there are so many places left to see.
+The second part of this question is harder for me because many places are left to see.
 Top on my list would be Jodhpur, Rajasthan in India.
-It’s known as the blue city and they make what look like amazing omelets.
+It’s known as the blue city, and they make what look like amazing omelets.
 I need to go there.
 I would also love to spend a month in South America.

 If I’m sticking close to home, I would love to visit Nantucket and Louisiana.
 I’ve never been to either.